abhinandann/8-to-3-bit-Priority-Encoder/README.md

 8. Debug if any errors
 9. Model created successfully

-### 7. Steps to run this project
+### 7. Steps to run the project
 1. Open new terminal
-2. Clone this project using the following command
+2. Clone this project using the following command:
 ```
 git clone https://github.com/abhinandann/8-to-3-bit-Priority-Encoder.git
 ```
-3. Change Directory
+3. Change Directory:
 ```
 cd esim-workspace/8_3_priorityencoder
 ```